-- Teachers place students in classrooms after careful consideration and extensive discussion. - Parents may request a specific teacher. - Parents requesting a specific teacher or for their child not to be in the same classroom as another child must fill out the official form. - Requests must be delivered to our office between May 7th and May 14th for the 2018-2019 school year. - These requests will be considered, but cannot always be accommodated. - Requests will not be accepted after May 14th. - We do not post class lists until the week before school starts.
+- Teachers place students in classrooms after careful consideration and extensive discussion. - Parents may request a specific teacher using the official form. - Notice about teacher request window will go out prior to the request window. - These requests will be considered, but cannot always be accommodated. - We do not post class lists until the week before school starts.